Leboe3002/Leboe3002/README.md

 </h3>

 <h2 align="center">
-I'm a ALX Student 💻, still Learning, C++, Java, python, 👩‍💻 !
+I'm a ALX Frontend 💻, Cohort 9 Student, C++, Java, python, 👩‍💻 !
 </h2>

 I love the current me whose pationate about this carrer.
 I love the challenge of learning new things and spending time to meet new people.
 Learning how people do their projets, its interesting you'll reliase that we all have unique ways on tackling and delivering our own work.